riyon2811/Stochastic-Interest-Rate-Modeling/README.md

 This section:

-Computes ZCB prices for maturities 1–5
+ .Computes ZCB prices for maturities 1–5

-Uses them to compute the fixed rate of a plain vanilla interest rate swap
+ .Uses them to compute the fixed rate of a plain vanilla interest rate swap

-Presents the swap par rate in percentage terms
+ .Presents the swap par rate in percentage terms

 Core Idea:-

 A swap rate is the fixed rate that equates the present value of floating vs fixed payments using discount factors derived from model-based ZCB prices.